-This short rib stew with hominy and potatoes is simple in seasoning relying on the unique flavor of Hatch Chile to flavor the dish.
+This Hatch chile short rib stew with hominy and potatoes is simple in seasoning relying on the unique flavor of New Mexico Chiles to flavor the dish.
 A simple stew of braised short ribs, chewy white hominy and chunks of potato.
 One of our favorite Hatch green chili recipes for a winter’s night meal.

 We evangelize and we obsess.
 We talk constantly about them and we add Hatch green chile to almost everything.
 We clear out our freezers to make room for as many packages of roasted Hatch Green Chile as we can possibly squeeze in.